socialmediaie/TRAC2020/README.md

 title = {{Multilingual Joint Fine-tuning of Transformer models for identifying Trolling, Aggression and Cyberbullying at TRAC 2020}}, year = {2020}
 }

+@data{illinoisdatabankIDB-Mishra2020TRAC,
+author = {Mishra, Sudhanshu and Prasad, Shivangi and Mishra, Shubhanshu}, publisher = {University of Illinois at Urbana-Champaign}, title = {{Trained models for Multilingual Joint Fine-tuning of Transformer models for identifying Trolling, Aggression and Cyberbullying at TRAC 2020}}, year = {2020}
+}
 ```